nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 # <a id="csv"></a> &nbsp;&nbsp; CSV: `csv`

-> 😃 If our statistical analysis feature is not good enough for you, you may convert the database records
-> into a csv file by simple keying in the `csv` command.
-You will then be able to use Excel to do advanced
+> 😃 If our statistical analysis feature is not good enough for you, you may convert the database records into a csv file by simple keying in the `csv` command.
+You will then be able to use Excel to do advanced statistical analysis.

-> statistical analysis.
+Converts your data text file into csv format.

 Format: `csv`